Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Configuration.md

 If you haven't yet, add your user to the `docker` group.

-If you get `PlatformNotSupportedException`, that's a known problem with _Microsoft.Data.SqlClient_ on .Net 5 and above.
-As a workaround temporarily set the project's runtime identifier to `linux-x64` either [on the terminal](https://github.com/dotnet/SqlClient/issues/1423#issuecomment-1093430430) or by adding `<RuntimeIdentifier>linux-x64</RuntimeIdentifier>` to the project file.
+If you get a `PlatformNotSupportedException`, that's a known problem with _Microsoft.Data.SqlClient_ on .Net 5 and above.
+As a workaround, temporarily set the project's runtime identifier to `linux-x64` - either [on the terminal](https://github.com/dotnet/SqlClient/issues/1423#issuecomment-1093430430), or by adding `<RuntimeIdentifier>linux-x64</RuntimeIdentifier>` to the project file.

 #### On Both